Group of tourists at the marvelous Inca citadel of Machu Picchu

 2900 masl. / 9514 ft.
 (Chaullay) Minimum Altitude

-DAY 5: Yanama — Totora — Colpapama.
+DAY 5: Yanama — Totora — Collpapampa (Mountain Sky View).

-Panoramic view of the town of Totora
+Panoramic view of the village of Totora on the road from Choquequirao to Machu Picchu

 The native community of Yamana surrounds the base camp.
 We begin another long day with the big smiles of local children, the sun is shining on camp ground, the noise of a grand waterfall, and breakfast on a table outside to appreciate everything around us.